 Growing your own hot peppers is very easy and most varieties will produce edible peppers in about 80 to 100 days.
 Peppers plants prefer full sun and germinate in 8 to 20 days depending on the variety.
-Soil temperature needs to be around 65 degrees consistently for the plants to germinate, grow and fully mature.
+Soil temperature needs to be around 75 to 85 degrees consistently for the plants to germinate, grow and fully mature.

 How long do hot peppers take to grow?

-Peppers can take along time to produce fruits compared to other vegetables such as radishes and lettuce.
-Most pepper plant can produce in 90 days and some within 65 days of being planted in the ground.
+Peppers can take a long time to produce fruits compared to other vegetables such as radishes and some types of lettuce.
+Most varieties of hot pepper plant can produce ripe peppers in 90 days and some within 65 days of the plants being planted in the ground.

-Growing peppers directly from seeds will take longer than purchase plants.
-Although purchasing plants will cost more than a packet of seeds.
+Growing peppers directly from seeds will take longer than purchased plants that have germinated and seedlings have been rooted in soil.
+However, purchasing plants will cost more than a packet of seeds.
 The short growing season where I live needs the benefit of a strong and healthy plant that has been growing weeks before it gets put in the ground.

 Where I live in Western New York State there is a very short growing season.
-I am an avid gardener and I have lived in this state my whole life, so I know what varieties of plants grow best.
-Despite the unreliable weather conditions, I have always had good luck growing peppers.
+I am an avid gardener and I have lived in this state my whole life, so I know what varieties of plants grow best at certain times of the year.
+Despite the unreliable and cooler weather conditions, I have always had good luck growing hot peppers in our 5a Zone Climate.
+Find the climate zone of your area here with the USDA Hardiness Zone Map.

 Are peppers easy to grow?